 She leaped soundlessly from roof to roof, flickering in the air to make her movements were completely undetectable to the normal eye.
 Within ten minutes, she had covered the distance and sped into the thick forest.

 "North-west, Sakura-chan," Mika guided, flicking his tongue in the air.
-"He's still in the same spot."
+"He's in the same spot."

 She spread out her senses, completely hiding her own and felt for his signature.
 "Got him."

-Without another word, Mika poofed away in a small cloud, undoubtedly to report to Sei.
+Without another word, Mika poofed away, undoubtedly to report to Sei.

-Sakura treaded carefully, knowing that any wrong movement could throw the shinobi off.
+Sakura treaded carefully, knowing that any wrong movement could throw him off.
 He had been wrongfully attacked and beaten by a council member of Konoha, and she could only trust in his pacifist nature to not charge her on sight.

-When she was in twenty meters of him, she finally spotted his messy hair, his body hunched between two large branches.
+When she was in twenty meters of him, she finally spotted his messy hair, body hunched between two large branches.
 He was definitely hidden well.
-Purposefully stepping onto a branch loudly, she allowed her presence to be known.
+Purposefully stepping onto a branch, she allowed her presence to be known.

 Shisui's head snapped up, his left eye blazing red.
 Sakura stopped moving towards him entirely, allowing him his space.